Skip to Content

 Students who have met the following minimum requirements may submit a clinical application:

-- Sent official high-school transcripts or equivalent documents and transcripts of all coursework taken at non-VCCS colleges attempted or completed (including LPN transcripts for students who completed LPN training).
+• Sent official high-school transcripts or equivalent documents and transcripts of all coursework taken at non-VCCS colleges attempted or completed (including LPN transcripts for students who completed LPN training) to BRCC for review.

-- Earned a curricular GPA of at least 2.50 in all pre-clinical courses taken prior to, or concurrent with, application to the clinical component.
-All non-nursing courses that have been attempted must be passed with a “C” or better before entering a NSG course.
-Anatomy & Physiology courses (BIO 141 & BIO 142) must have been taken within the past 7 years (not before Fall 2019 for August 2026 admissions) to be considered.
+• Earned a curricular GPA of at least 2.50 in all program-related pre-requisite/general education courses taken prior to, or concurrent with, application to the clinical component.
+Required pre-clinical courses that have been attempted must be passed with a “C” or better before entering an NSG course.
+Pre-requisite courses that must be completed prior to, or concurrent with application submission include: SDV 100/101, BIO 141, ENG 111, PSY 230, ENG 112.
+Anatomy & Physiology courses (BIO 141 & BIO 142) must have been taken within the past 7 years (not before Fall 2020 for August 2027 admissions) to be considered.

 There are two options in applying for admission to the clinical component.
 The early admissions option is for students who have: